mly2839/Downloads-Organizer/README.md

 - Run 'python -m pip install pythonw' or 'python3 -m pip3 install pythonw' if on python 3.x
 - Edit the downloads folder path and the destination paths properly
 - Adjust/Add/Remove any file extensions you want
-- Run by typing 'pythonw organizer.pyw'
+- Run by typing 'pythonw organizer2.0.pyw'
 - End task by running 'TASKKILL /F /IM pythonw.exe' on an elevated command line

+## imports

+- watchdog
+- pythonw
+- auto-py-to-exe